gbibeaul/blog-perso/content/analyse-react-performance-using-lighthouse.md

 };
 ```

 This file is where most of the action happens.
 Under the assert section of the configuration, you are able to set the behavior of the GitHub action.
-In this example we will set a minimum score of 90%, forcing anything under that to result in an error and failing our GitHub action.
+In this example, we will set a minimum score of 90%, forcing anything under that to result in an error and failing our GitHub action.
 A value of 90% represents a good target since it means you achieved top performance in all categories.
-However it might be hard to reach these minimums in a production application.
+However, it might be hard to reach the threshold values defined above in a production application.

-Finally, modify the package json to have our new scripts:
+Finally, modify the `package.json` to have our new scripts:

 ```json
 {